dpoeschl/StashPop/README.md

 **Features**
 -------------

-1. Adds email buttons for Issues and Pull Requests
+1. Email Buttons for Issues and Pull Requests
   - Added to issue/PR lists and individual views (<a href="screenshots/issueslist.png" target="_blank">screenshot</a>)
   - Supports issue/PR multi-select
   - Emails are created in your default email application (<a href="screenshots/issueemail.png" target="_blank">screenshot</a>)

+2. Code Reviews
+  - Aggregates code review statuses (approvals, rejections, and test signoff) at the top of the PR Conversation page
+  - Adds code review response buttons to the new comment area to add the default indicator of the chosen status
+  - Adjusts header background color of existing and in-progress comments based on their code review status
+  - Fully customizable per-organization or per-repository

-2. Jenkins PR support (supports https://github.com/dotnet/ repositories by default, add your own in manifest.json)
+3. Jenkins PR Integration (supports https://github.com/dotnet/ repositories by default, grant access to more servers from any related PR page)
   - Inlines Jenkins build & test failure descriptions in the PR view
   - Inlines Jenkins build & test failures for individual PRs into the PR list view
   - Shows how long ago a Jenkins build ran (<a href="screenshots/jenkinsresults.png" target="_blank">screenshot</a>)